ACI Journal Manuscript Submission

 Initial Manuscript Submission

 ACI uses the ScholarOne Manuscripts services to manage the journal paper peer review process.
 Go to the website http://mc.manuscriptcentral.com/aci and log in.
 If you are not a registered user, you must register to use the site.
 This site is not a part of ACI, so your ACI user id and password will not work there.
-Before submitting your paper, please check to be sure that it meets the formatting requirements.
-If the paper does not meet the requirements, staff will send it back for correction.
+Before submitting your paper, please make sure that it meets the formatting requirements.
+If the paper does not meet the requirements, staff will send it back for modification.
 Enter the Author Center on ScholarOne and click on the link to submit a new manuscript.
 Answer all of the questions and click submit.
 You will receive an e-mail confirmation of your submission.

 In case of difficulties with online manuscript submission, please use the "Get Help Now" link found on ScholarOne Manuscripts.

 After the manuscript has been approved for publication, please refer to and complete the author's Final Submission Checklist.